astrelzoff/project_final3_strelzoff_audrey/README.md

     - Downloaded the 3.2.1 minified version of jQuery

 * [Multi-level Responsive Toggle Navigation Plugin For jQuery](https://www.jqueryscript.net/menu/Multi-level-Responsive-Toggle-Navigation-Plugin-For-jQuery.html)
-    - This plug-in is implemented as the top navigation on all pages
+    - This plug-in is implemented as the top navigation on all pages.
+It Turns from a hamburger menu that slides up when opened on small screens to a horizontal menu on larger screens

 * [Nanogallery2](https://nanogallery2.nanostudio.org/index.html)
-    - This plug-in is implemented only on the gallery page
+    - This plug-in is implemented only on the gallery page.
+It creates a responsive gallery for the images in a grid.

 ### Other resources